How to self-isolate in halls

 - Use your phone and social media to keep in touch with your family and friends.
 Here are some of our favourite apps.

 - Create a WhatsApp Group with your flatmates so you can talk easily.

 - Only socialise in person with people in your flat.
 UAL Social Programme is running free virtual activities for students in halls that you can take part in.
 Sign up now.

 What you should not do during your self-isolation

-- Do not leave your hall at any point during your isolation period, this is to ensure that you are following the UK Government guidelines for self-isolation.
+- Do not leave your flat at any point during your isolation period.

 - Do not visit other flats or flat-mates' rooms.